christianmbonet/documentationREADME/README.md

 }
 ```

-A post request should return the following:
+A POST request should return the following:

 ```
 successfully added transaction #: 1, in the amount of 30 to: francis